rubcv/ERC20-token-HLF/README.md

 ## Description

 ERC-20 token Smart Contract that implements methods for Hash TimeLock transactions.
-Deployed on a Hyperledger Fabric network and with a REST API made in Nest.js to interact with the network (submit transactions).
+Deployed on a Hyperledger Fabric network and with a REST API made in **Nest.js** to interact with the network (submit transactions).

-Integration with Hyperledger Firefly fabconnect is provided.
+Integration with **Hyperledger Firefly** fabconnect is provided.

 ![Network diagram](./img/network.png)

 ## Pre-requisites

+1. Hyperledger Fabric v2.4
-1. Hyperledger Fabric
+1. Hyperledger Fabric CA v1.5
-1. Docker
+1. Docker v20.10
-1. Docker-Compose
+1. Docker-Compose v2.14.0
-1. Golang
+1. Golang v1.19.4
-1. NodeJS / TypeScript
+1. NodeJS / TypeScript v16.13.0
-1. npm
+1. npm v9.2.0

 > Note: This has been developed using macOS, other OS have not been tested.